KunalGehlot/People-Counter-Application-on-the-Edge/Writeup.md

     ```
     /opt/intel/openvino/deployment_tools/model_optimizer/mo_tf.py --input_model ssd_mobilenet_v2_coco_2018_03_29/frozen_inference_graph.pb --data_type FP16 --input_shape [1,300,300,3] --reverse_input_channels --transformations_config /opt/intel/openvino/deployment_tools/model_optimizer/extensions/front/tf/ssd_v2_support.json --tensorflow_object_detection_api_pipeline_config ssd_mobilenet_v2_coco_2018_03_29/pipeline.config --model_name ssd_mobilenet_v2_coco
     ```
--  The model lost some accuracy and the bounding box is not perfect, but the performance is much better
+-  The model lost some accuracy but the performance is much better.
+The bounding boxes were all over the place and hence did not give accurate results on count.
+-  I tried to improve the results by reducing the probablity threshold but it landed in getting false positives a lot.

+Due to all of the above mentioned problems I ended up using Person Detection Retail model from OpenVINO model zoo.